 Overview

-- Surplus City Property Disposition for Residential Development
+Surplus City Property Disposition for Residential Development

-Surplus City-owned parcels available for sale for residential development will be listed on this page.
+City-owned surplus parcels available for sale for residential development will be listed on this page.

 - Guidelines of Surplus City Property Disposition for Residential Development